Welcome to the Aviation Weather Center

 WAFS grids: Redirect to the NWS display of World Area Forecast System (WAFS) grids.
 The WAFS Internet File System (WIFS) can be accessed here.
 NOTE: An account is required to access WIFS data.

-TFM Convective Forecasts: Redirect to the convective forecast page to view the Traffic Flow Management (TFM) Convective Forecast (TCF), extended TCF (eTCF), and the Extended Convective Forecast Product (ECFP).
-More information on the TFM forecasts can be found by clicking here or using the question mark icon within the TFM forecast page.
+TFM Convective Forecasts: Traffic Flow Management (TFM) Convective Forecast (TCF), Extended TCF (eTCF), and Extended Convective Forecast Product (ECFP).
+More information on the TFM forecasts can be found by clicking here.

 Tools